webprofusion/certify-docs/docs/csv-import.md

 ## Create a new CSV file

-Your file should be in the format IISSiteID, Name, Domain1;Domain2;Domain3
+Your file should be in the format IIS SiteID, Name, Domain1;Domain2;Domain3

 Such as:
 ```